This is my portfolio. The projects on this page are sorted in descending order by weighted average of release date and impressiveness.

 A skill-based action game submitted for Assembly Summer 2014 GameDev competition, where it won the third price.
 Development began exactly one week before the submission deadline with some fixing done in the following couple weeks.
 I'm really proud of the accomplishment of its creation and the finished game.

 A remake of my first published game.
 This time created with Unity3D instead of XNA to make it available on most modern platforms.
-That said, I will not be bringing it to the mobile app stores as I want steer clear of the patent trolls.
+This time I won't be brining it to any app stores as I don't want to get contacted by The Tetris Company again.

 If you want to build the game from the Unity project files for your own iOS or WP device, please, email me or leave a message with the form on the contact page.